-Graduate fellows receive a stipend of up to $23,000 for one academic year, which varies depending on individual circumstances.
-They are provided with shared study space, access to a computer and printer, and a modest allowance for research, copying and office supplies.
-Graduate fellowships are announced in late February for the upcoming academic year.
+Graduate Fellows receive a stipend of up to $27,000 for one academic year, which varies depending on individual circumstances.
+They are provided with a study space, access to a computer and printer, and a modest allowance for research, copying, and office supplies.
+Graduate Fellowships are announced in mid-February for the upcoming academic year.

 How to apply

-Please submit the following materials as individual PDF files:
+Please submit the following materials as a single PDF file: